Table of Contents

 How is Buyer Intent Data Collected?

-87% of pre-purchase research is done online: Web searches and content consumption is a strong signal of buyer intent.
+Content consumption is a strong signal of buyer intent.
 The easiest way to access this data is to buy it from a third-party vendor.

 - Amount of content consumed